poult-lab/daily-word/english_words_ learning.md

-Disturb and interrupt are two words that are often used interchangeably, but they do have slightly different meanings.
+> Disturb and interrupt are two words that are often used interchangeably, but they do have slightly different meanings.
+>

-- Disturb refers to an action that causes a disturbance or interruption in something that is already in progress.
+> - Disturb refers to an action that causes a disturbance or interruption in something that is already in progress.
 For example, if someone bursts into a quiet room and starts shouting, they are disturbing the peace and interrupting whatever was happening before they arrived.
-- Interrupt, on the other hand, refers to an action that causes an abrupt stop or pause in something that is currently in progress.
+> - Interrupt, on the other hand, refers to an action that causes an abrupt stop or pause in something that is currently in progress.
 For example, if someone receives a phone call while they are in the middle of a conversation, the call interrupts their conversation and causes them to pause.
+>

-In general, disturb implies a more gradual or ongoing disruption, while interrupt implies a **sudden** or **immediate disruption**.
+> In general, disturb implies a more gradual or ongoing disruption, while interrupt implies a **sudden** or **immediate disruption**.
 However, the two words are often used interchangeably in everyday language.

-14.store  [stɔːr]

-[noun] a big department store. "a large shop that sells many different types of goods"

-[noun] a health food store. "a shop, large or small"

-[noun] a vast store of knowledge. "a quantity or supply of sth that you have and use"

-[verb] animals storing up food for the winter. {~ sth (away/up)} "to put sth somewhere and keep it there to use later"
+>

+14.interfere [ˌɪntəˈfɪə(r)]

+[v] {~ (in sth)} I wish my mother would stop interfering and let me make my own decisions.

+"to get involved in and try to influence a situation that does not concern you, in a way that annoys other people"

+[verb phrase] **interfere with sb**. "to illegally try to influence sb who is going to give evidence in court, for example by threatening them or offering them money"

+[verb phrase]  **interfere with sth**.
+She never allows her personal feelings to interfere with her work.

+"to prevent sth from succeeding or from being done or happening as planned"

+[verb phrase]  I'd get fired if he found out I'd been interfering with his records. "to touch, use or change sth, especially a piece of equipment, so that it is damaged or no longer works correctly"